Trequetrum/blog-onesmallstep/content/types-intro.md

   print(x)
 ```

-### Comparison:
+### Assessment:
 Despite the fact that both programs compute the same thing, Python iterators seem pretty good:
 - <span class="pink-emph">Ergonomics:</span> This is always subjective, but let's call a spade a spade.
 The iterator is easier to read and write.
 Sure, you have to learn some bespoke syntax, but you can communicate something about the intent of the program here.
 It's nice to not have to manage indices and such too.
 - <span class="pink-emph">Performance:</span> In general, iterator and list-index based approaches have similar performance.
 Once you factor in optimizations that Python's just in time compilation can perform, iterators save both time and space.
 - <span class="pink-emph">Correctness:</span> For starters the famous "off by 1 error" just isn't possible with iterators.
 There's also a more amorphous style of correctness here.
 Developers who use iterators are more likely to structure programs in such a way that they don't require indices.
 This means, say, iterating over pairs rather than indexing `mylist[i + 1]` where the sharp edges are handled by the interator (a battle tested library) rather than the developer each and every time they use the abstraction.

+While we cannot say that Python's iterators are irreproachably praiseworthy, it seems easy to argue that they are a good language feature for Python.
 {%end%}

 When viewed under this lens, whether or not **Type Systems** are good depends on the specific system in question.
+What can be said quite generally is that {%emph()%}correctness{%end%} is the reason Type Systems were invented and the reason there are no high level languages without a type system.
+While ergonomics and performance have pros and cons, type systems unambiguously help with software correctness.

+Here I'll include a fairly high-level assesment of Python and Haskell's type systems.
+I chose these languages because they're both very well known and their type systems are radically different from other another.

 {%emph()%}**Ergonomics:**{%end%}

 - {%emph(c="blue")%}Python:{%end%} On the good side, dynamic typing makes it feel like you're writing untyped code, but allows "fail fast" development cycle since type errors still show up as errors at runtime.
 If you're looking to do some computation for a specific known input — for example: data exploration — the ergonomics are hard to beat.

-    On the bad side, it's exceedingly difficult to look at any significant amount of dynamically typed code and understand where errors might be thrown (some significant percent of type checks are redundant but some may be part of the expect/desired control flow of a program) which means extensive testing.
+    On the bad side, it's exceedingly difficult to look at any significant amount of dynamically typed code and understand where errors might be thrown (some significant percent of type checks are redundant but some may be part of the expected/desired control flow of a program) which means extensive testing.

 - {%emph(c="blue")%}Haskell:{%end%} On the good side, the type system typically makes it clear when and where code performs effects (everything from fallible code, to reading from the file system) so it's easy to see and audit possible points of failure.
 The type system also acts as a domain specific language for data modelling so the surface syntax can express/describe sets of values easily.
+This also lets Haskell's compiler generate boilerplate on behalf of the developer.

     On the bad side, this often forces you to make choices about the shape of data before you're ready.
-Since how data is modeled directly affects the code you write, both prototyping and certain refactoring may take longer.
+Since how data is modeled directly affects the code you write, both prototyping and certain classes of refactoring may take longer.
+While it sometimes elimates boilerplate, Haskell's type system can also feel like the cause of boilerplate or code bloat.

 {%emph()%}**Performance:**{%end%}